 All religions were created to answer human questions: What are those questions?
 And do the traditional Christian ‘answers’ still make sense?
 We’ll begin there.
 So I hope you enjoy the journey, even if the going may get a bit bumpy in places!
 What I offer is my interpretation of this classic book.
 I am no expert.
 You might see something entirely different.
 That’s fine.

 The brief FREE NOTES below give you all you need to facilitate a study day/weekend or a series of group meetings, alongside actually reading the book together.
 CONTACT ME if you'd like me to share in the discussion with you, either in person or by email.

 WHITTER is back with my occasional thoughts on life, the Church and Christianity.
-Currently: 'What are some Christians so afraid of?'
+Current topic: 'Barriers and Bridges'.

 On the HONEST TO GOD page you will find a set of free discussion Notes on this classic book from the 1960s.
 Have we actually heard what it has to say yet?

 WALKING WITHOUT GOD is where it all restarted for me.
 My first book from 2011: a series of short humanist reflections on selected Psalms, now a free download.

 Friendly FEEDBACK is always very welcome.
 Please let me know if you have found my ideas interesting and helpful.